marcelwgn/VisualTreeAnalyzers/readme.md

 ## Building the project
 To build the project, you need Visual Studio 2019 and the latest Windows 10 SDK.
-The project can be build by opening the `VisualTreeAnalyzers.sln`solution.
+The project can be build by using the `VisualTreeAnalyzers.sln`solution.
 For more information see the [development guide](./docs/development/development.md).